wp-plugins/fancyflickr/readme.txt

 == Changelog ==

+= 0.2.2 =
+* Update `class.flickr.php` to reflect the previous change.
+Now the largest possible image is pulled.

 = 0.2.1 =
 * Fixes an issue where Flickr wouldn't send the URL to the large image.